 The Malaysian Bar is the professional body for all lawyers in Malaysia.
 Its web site provides information on how to qualify as a solicitor/advocate in Malaysia, legislation governing the legal profession, practice directions, membership directory and news relevant to the profession.

 The Chief Registrar’s Office is responsible for the administration of the courts in Malaysia.
 The web site provides information on the Federal Court, the Court of Appeal and the High Court, and includes cause lists, court rules, practice directions and biographies of senior judiciary.
-Federal Court and Court of Appeal judgments are available in pdf from 2007 onwards.
+Federal Court and Court of Appeal judgments are available in pdf from 2007 onwards: see “Grounds of Judgment”.
 There are also links to mini-sites relating to the subordinate courts in the various Malaysian states.
 Much of the content of these is in Malay only.